lucaseq333/SPACE_MISSIONS_DATABASE_SQL/README.md

 #### Output:

 # Sources
-* I used materials from classes and lectures from my college
+* I used materials from classes and lectures from my college and my